jonasblomdin/Twig-Wordpress/README.md

 ##Install

-Twig-Wordpress is supposed to be required from your theme and comes with Twig as a submodule.
+Twig-Wordpress should be required from your theme and comes with Twig as a submodule.
-So start by downloading the source into the theme you want to use Twig in.
+Download the source into the theme you want to use Twig in.
-For git users, clone the repo.
+For git users, clone the repository.
 ```bash
 git clone --recursive https://github.com/jonasblomdin/Twig-Wordpress twig-wordpress
 ```